yeikiu/waar/README.md

 # 🤖💬 waar | WhatsApp Auto-Reply node cli

-- Run headless: No browser UI window displayed.
+- Runs headless: No browser UI window displayed.
 (You can change this later with `WAAR_HEADLESS` env variable)
-- Keep session stored for next uses: Scan QR directly from terminal and only once
+- Keeps session stored for next uses: Scan QR directly from terminal and only once

 ## Try it directly from the npm repo